davide3011/palladium-ln/doc/getting-started/home.md

       </div>
       <h3 class="home-box-title">Plugins</h3>
       <p class="home-box-content">
-        Leverage a plethora of plugins on Core Lightning.
+        Leverage a plethora of plugins on Palladium Lightning.
       </p>
     </div>
   </a>